azumakuniyuki/Haineko/README.md

     $ vi ./etc/haineko.cf

     And edit other files in etc/ directory if you needed.

 Run by the one of the followings:

     $ plackup -o '127.0.0.1' -p 2794 -a libexec/haineko.psgi
     $ ./bin/hainekoctl start --devel

-B. Build and install into /usr/local/haineko
+C. Build and install into /usr/local/haineko
 --------------------------------------------

 ### 1. Prepare ``configure'' script